Please read the Disclaimer before sending a question to Linda!

 I am not a provider for Medicaid or other insurance companies.
 However, I can provide a receipt for my services that you can send into your insurance company to request reimbursement.

 If you are on Medicare, I must have an MD referral before it will be covered.
 Diabetes and Kidney Disease are currently the only two nutrition conditions that are covered benefits under Medicare.
-Medicare typically limits visits with a Medicare Registered Dietitian to 3 hours the first year.
+Medicare typically limits visits with a Medicare Registered Dietitian to 3 hours the first year and 2 hours in subsequent years.
 I suggest that everyone lobby their Congressperson to add heart disease and other medical conditions to the list of Medical Nutrition Therapy services that are reimburseable through Medicare.

 Q: Can you guarantee that I will lose weight on your program?